 Unless you are experienced in keeping livestock or plan to raise the birds for food, it is important to realize that they require both indoor shelter and outdoor exercise areas.
 Ducklings also require a safe location for swimming.
 Both of these birds have special requirements for feeding that a typical pet store cannot meet, and they will also need appropriate care from an agricultural veterinarian experienced with farm birds.

 If you are prepared to meet the bird's needs to keep it as a pet, first check local zoning regulations.
-Many cities consider chickens and ducks to be livestock rather than pets, and they may not be permitted in residential zones.
-Then, investigate the breeds of chickens and ducks available to be sure you are choosing one that you can properly care for throughout its life — these birds quickly outgrow the cute, "Easter" stage and will live for years.
-If you are not willing to make the commitment for the bird's lifetime, it is best to avoid becoming involved with animals you cannot handle.
+Many cities consider chickens and ducks as livestock rather than pets, and they may not be permitted in residential zones.
+Then, investigate different breeds of chickens and ducks to be sure you are choosing one that you can properly care for throughout its life.
+These birds quickly outgrow the cute, "Easter" stage and will live for years.
+If you are not willing to make the commitment for the bird's lifetime, it is best to avoid becoming involved with chicks and ducklings.

 The more dangerous threat, however, is salmonella contamination.

 Salmonella is a bacterial disease that can be spread through the feces of chicks and ducklings, as well as through contaminated water.
-When these birds preen, the bacteria can be spread over all their plumage, and simply holding or petting them can transfer the bacteria to humans.
-The disease causes a range of symptoms, including diarrhea, fever, aches, nausea and abdominal cramps lasting for 5-7 days.
-While hospitalization for salmonella infections is rare, the elderly and the very young are especially at risk, as is anyone with a compromised or suppressed immune system.
+When these birds preen, the bacteria can be spread over all their feathers, and simply holding or petting them can transfer the bacteria to humans.
+The disease causes a range of symptoms, including diarrhea, fever, aches, nausea, and abdominal cramps lasting for 5-7 days.
+While hospitalization for salmonella infections is rare, the elderly and the very young are especially at risk, as is anyone with compromised or suppressed immunity.

 Avoiding any contact with chicks and ducklings is the easiest way to minimize the spread of salmonella.
 If you do handle these birds, even briefly, washing your hands thoroughly with an anti-bacterial soap immediately afterwards is necessary.